-What is the best piece of advice you have ever been given?
+Woods - he had been Head 'Sit up and Beg' Ford Popular What is the best piece of advice you have ever been given?
 "You come into this world with nothing, and you take nothing with you when you leave it, so try to make something out of nothing."
 What Olympic sport would you compete in?
-Oh dear, I am built for comfort and not speed, probably SO Crown Green Bowling.
+Oh dear, I am built for comfort and not speed, probably Crown Green Bowling.
 If you had to be stuck in a lift with someone who would you prefer it to be?
-Someone to keep my spirits up - perhaps Tim Vine or Eric Morecambe live?
-In my younger days I leisure travelled quite widely but would not want to live anywhere else if I couldn't stay in England, then Scotland or Wales.

-side Sale Sharks for Name the 5 guests you would Queen, John Germ (RI President 2016/17), Julia Roberts. in Jimmy Greaves and Karen Carpenter.

-Compose a slogan to sum up vour life.
-'He enjoyed life'
+Someone to keep my spirits up - perhaps Tim Vine or Eric Morecambe our projects and our business, If you could invent a gadget How long have you been a but not forgetting the basic what would it be?
+A house principles on which this great cleaning device with a garden and above all else Respect for one where would you choose to live?
+In my younger days I leisure travelled quite widely but would interests?
+I enjoy travel, good not want to live anywhere else if I couldn't stay in England, then Scotland or Wales. > side Sale Sharks for Name the 5 guests you would Queen, John Germ (RI President 2016/17), Julia Roberts, Jimmy Greaves and Karen Carpenter.
+Young Chef competition links What is your most valuable Compose a slogan to sum up vour life.
+'He enjoyed life' Rotary reconnects Rotary Alumni 1210 shared fun, fellowship and fundraising at their annual Rotary Reconnect event on 9th October 2021.

-Rotary reconnects

-Rotary Alumni 1210 shared fun, fellowship and fundraising at their annual Rotary Reconnect event on 9th October 2021.

 Alumni, friends and families came together to take part in a BBC Countryfile Ramble for Children in Need.